Terrax: MC2

 A future version of Terrax from Earth-982 appears in the MC2 title Fantastic Five.

 Terrax the Truly Enlightened

 An alternate universe version of Terrax from an unidentified universe appears in New Avengers (vol. 3).
+After his universe is destroyed by Galactus to prevent an incursion with Earth-616, which would destroy both universes, Terrax goes on to join the Cabal to stop further incursions.